 John Ashton: "I wrote the music.
 Richard wrote the lyrics.
 Ed Buller felt we should change the chorus—he was right.
 Mars Williams came up with this really whacked intro.
 Live, it only worked if you paid attention to Paul [Garisto] counting in the actual song, not Mars.
 Also, Paul being the drummer always had a handle on the situation and saved our bacon many a night."
 (Should God Forget liner notes, 1997)

-Tim Butler (on the times him and Richard would have arguments about songs sounding good or not): "There's been instances where we'd have to cajole Richard for weeks, convince him that a tune is good... and finally, when it's been recorded and mixed, he'd turn around and say, 'That's really good.'
+Tim Butler: "No, there's been instances where we'd have to cajole Richard for weeks, convince him that a tune is good... and finally, when it's been recorded and mixed, he'd turn around and say, 'That's really good.'

 "A case in point is 'Heartbeat,' from Mirror Moves.
 Richard didn't like it, but we'd carry on in the studio after he'd gone, we'd change it around and add or subtract bits.
 One day, Keith Forsey played it back to him, and Richard said, 'What’s that?'
 'Oh, this was the one you didn't like.'"
-(Ink 19 2011)
+(Intermittent Signals 2011)

 Tim Butler: "We did a remix with [Keith Forsey] of 'Heartbeat' off of Mirror Moves.
 We were in the studio when he did it, and it was fascinating.
 He did it in one-minute sections.
 That is a good remix -- the New York mix of 'Heartbeat.'
 I'm not really a huge fan of remixes and dance floor stuff when it came in the '80s, but I know New Order picked up on it and ran."
 (Westword 2013)